Advanced Meta Tags For Real Estate SEO

 Possibly the most misunderstood of meta tags, rel="canonical" seems to pop up all over the place—and rarely where it should!

 Intended Purpose: To tell search engines the original source of content, when 2 or more copies of that content exists.
+When duplicate content is found on your site, it could mark it as being lower-quality or spammy, harming your search rankings.

 Best Use: To give credit to the original source of content, when you're republishing that content on another page of the same site or different site.
+The canonical tag is particularly useful when your site creates new, separate pages for different users, sessions, products, or search parameters.

 The noindex tag is actually a message to bots, asking those bots not to include the page in the index.
 Note that noindexed pages will still be crawled.